jschnase/MMX_Toolkit/README.md

 # MMX Toolkit v0.1.0

-This is the publicly-accessible repository for code, data, and other resources related to NASA's MMX Toolkit project.
-The code set is in active development and made available "AS IS" without any warranty of any kind.
+This is the publicly-accessible repository for code, data, and other resources related to NASA's MMX Toolkit.
+The code set is a research platform, in active development, and made available "AS IS" without any warranty of any kind.
 Please email john.l.schnase@nasa.gov for additional information.

 John Schnase and Mark Carroll